alexbfree/thesis/notes/cut-from-chapter-3.md

 In chapter 7, a similar approach was used, although in this case as this was not a participatory engagement, the source text was my own captured field notes informed by design materials and other digital files created as part of the research placement.

 -----

+cut from epistemology section:

+ but are constantly tested and re-evaluated by their practical experiences of the world.
+In particular

+To me this is an overriding truth about reality and this focus on understanding change, as perceived by individuals, is a key research motivation.
+Where constructivists may focus more upon deeply understanding an individual's reality at a moment in time, .

+I also look to

+ At this point we must consider the individual's motivation for constructing and pragmatically changing their concepts of the world, and to understand this we can look to _objectivism_ [@peikoff1993], the philosophy put forward by Ayn Rand, which is a belief that the mind, informed by the senses, is the means by which we discover truths about the world, and it does so by forming concepts and using _inductive reasoning_ [@smith2011] (in essence, "if these things are true then what else must be true?") to acquire knowledge).

+Objectivism also states As a final philosophical element to incorporate,